 GOLDEN, B.C. — The provinces of Alberta and B.C. have chosen Golden, B.C. as the site of the first joint commercial inspection station.

-The scale is slated to be built on Hwy.
+The scale will be built on Hwy.
 1, 21 kms west of Golden and will work for both east and westbound traffic.

 The new scale will feature Weigh in Motion (WIM) technology that will allow vehicles equipped with transponders to be weighed and monitored while travelling at highway speeds.

 The new facility is expected to cost about $12 million which will be cost-shared by the two provinces.
-Construction is expected to begin in the fall and is slated for completion by November, 2005.
+Construction is expected to begin in the fall and the station will be completed by November, 2005.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News